canonical/snapd-glib/README.md

 Documentation is available [online](https://canonical.github.io/snapd-glib/).
 See [snapcraft.io](https://snapcraft.io) for more information on snapd.

-## Building documentation

-To build it, just run `ninja doc/snapd-doc`.

 ## Reporting bugs

 If you have found an issue with the application, please [file an issue](https://github.com/canonical/snapd-glib/issues/new) on the [issues list on GitHub](https://github.com/snapcore/snapd-glib/issues).